waggle-sensor/virtual-waggle/README.md

 If you are developing entirely on a single machine, you will _not_ need a registration key.
 The registration service will automatically get credentials directly from the local beehive-server.

-If you are developing against a remote beehive-server, you will need to request a registration key from the beehive-server admin and add it to `private/register.pem` with `0600` permissions.
+If you are developing against a remote beehive server, you will need to request a registration key from the beehive-server admin and add it to `private/register.pem` with `0600` permissions.
+Please remember the hostname of this beehive server for use in the Configuration step later.

 ## Running Node Software Stack